chinzhengjie/ZJ_Portfolio/Tennis Project/README.md

 <img src="images/9.%20Grandslam%20Win-Loss.png" width="1000" height="555">
 </p>

 From this chart, we can see that Nadal has an absolutely stunning win rate at the French Open.
-With only 2 losses and 93 wins at the French Open, it is obvious why Nadal is often dubbed the "King of Clay".
+With only 2 losses and 93 wins, it is obvious why Nadal is often dubbed the "King of Clay".
 At the same time, his weakest grandslam is Wimbledon.
 This is because on clay courts, the ball tends to travel slower and this gives him a little more time to set up his shots, which he does better than anyone else.
 Conversely, Federer excels the most in Wimbledon, with 12 losses and a whopping 101 wins.
 The faster grass courts fit his aggressive play style and allow him to end points quickly.
 As for Djokovic, he is a more all-rounded player and is able to play well on each surface.
-However, he does particularly well on the hard courts in the Australian Open, where he has the highest win rate (89%) among the three.
+However, he does particularly well on the hard courts in the Australian Open, where he has the highest win rate among the three, at 89%.

 <br/>
 <br/>